WolfVox/wolfvox/README.md

 ## 💬 This ia just a manager account owned by wolfvox , co.
-## If you want to follow wolfvox then. follow the company
-## ⚡Wolfvox, co. / github.com/wolfvoxco
+If you want to follow wolfvox then. follow the company Wolfvox, co. / github.com/wolfvoxco

 <!--
 **WolfVox/wolfvox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.